 There isn’t always time to mop floors the good old fashioned way, so I want to teach you this simple cleaning hack that will greatly lengthen the time between needing to do a full sweep and mop.
-Learn how to spot mop to keep your home looking clean and fresh at all times.
+Learn how to spot mop to keep your home looking clean and fresh all of the time.

 When I was a kid, my mom kept a home that was pristinely clean… like you could probably safely eat off the floors because it was always so spotless.
 Considering that I am one of five children, and my mom always had several other kids in her care at the same time, it was quite the feat to keep it that clean.